alexhowell2a/alexhowell2a.github.io/_posts/2021-08-03-pixel6-officially-revealed.md

 Google has shown a few different features they promise to integrate with this new line-up, most notably a new face unblurring feature.

 They’ve shown a video with a moving toddler, whose face was pretty blurry.
-Using their new AI from the TPM module, the phone managed to sharpen the face by taking multiple photos.
+Using their new AI from the TPU module, the phone managed to sharpen the face by taking multiple photos.
 Keep in mind, this was a Google-provided video showing the phone’s very best capabilities, therefore the phone may not take such good videos when the consumers get their hands on the phones.

 ## The new Tensor chip